synfron/ReshaperForBurp/docs/Rules.md

 Destination Identifier Placement - Placement of the value to set if there are multiple (i.e. First, Last, All, Only - Keep One, New - Add additional).
 Only available for certain [Message Values](MessageValues.html) (e.g. request header).

-Destination Variable Source - Global or Event scope.
+Destination Variable Source - Single item or list variants of the Global, Event, or Session scope.
+See [Set List Variable](#set-list-variable) for fields that are available if a list variant is chosen.

 Destination Variable Name - The name of the variable to hold the built HTTP message.
 Supports variable tags.